 Cairo in Grady County, Georgia — The American South (South Atlantic)

 Location.
-30° 52.7′ N, 84° 12.444′ W. Marker is in Cairo, Georgia, in Grady County.
-Marker is on 2nd Avenue NE 0 miles east of North Broad Street (Georgia Route 93), on the left when traveling east.
+30° 52.726′ N, 84° 12.504′ W. Marker is in Cairo, Georgia, in Grady County.
+Marker is on North Broad Street (Georgia Route 93) just south of 3rd Avenue Northeast, on the right when traveling south.
+Marker is mounted at eye-level, just to the right of the theater entrance.
 Touch for map.
-The marker stands at the southeast corner of the Grady County Courthouse.
-Marker is at or near this postal address: 250 North Broad Street, Cairo GA 39828, United States of America.
+Marker is at or near this postal address: 207 North Broad Street, Cairo GA 39828, United States of America.
+Touch for directions.

 Other nearby markers.
-At least 2 other markers are within 12 miles Grady County (about 300 feet away, measured in a direct line); Birthplace of Jackie Robinson (approx. 11½ miles away).
+At least 3 other markers are within 12 miles of this marker, measured as the crow flies.
+Grady County (within shouting distance of this marker); a different marker Grady County (about 300 feet away, measured in a direct line); Birthplace of Jackie Robinson (approx. 11˝ miles away).

 1. Zebulon Theatre.
 The Zebulon Theatre was opened on April 15, 1936 as a 650-seat theater by Ms. Ethel Blanton who named it after her husband Zebulon Blanton.
 In 1950 the Blanton Family sold the theatre to The Dunn Family Theatre’s Inc. and was operated under that family business until 1973 when Mr. Larry Bearden purchased it and ran it successfully until he retired in 2000.
 The Community Foundation of South West Georgia purchased the theatre on December 15, 2000 and it is now operated by the Regional Community Center, a non profit organization.
 (Submitted on May 4, 2021, by Cosmos Mariner of Cape Canaveral, Florida.)